 The background story of the film Zulu, 54 years on

-The Real History – take everything with a pinch of salt:
+The Real History – lesson: always take ‘official’ histories with a pinch of salt:

 On 22 January 1879, at a remote mission station in Natal, South Africa, 157 men, mainly British soldiers (the number is usually downplayed, sometimes “under 100”) held off wave after wave of attacks by some 3,000 Zulu warriors (the number is certainly exaggerated – your son’s rugby opposition was always MUCH bigger than your boys, right?).
 Remember who wrote about the battle – jingoist reporters for jingoist newspapers.